Smithsonian/.github/profile/README.md

-# Welcome to the GitHub footprint for the Smithsonian Institution (SI)
+# Welcome to the GitHub footprint for the Smithsonian Institution

 The Smithsonian Institution was established by an act of Congress in 1846 as an independent federal trust instrumentality, a unique public-private partnership that has proven its value as a cultural and scientific resource for more than 175 years.